LiamBatiste/Port-Prospects/README.md

 This approach focuses on leveraging Wärtsilä's unique strengths in propulsion technology, including fuel efficiency and decarbonisation, to identify vessels that would benefit most from these solutions.

-The vessel segmentation was selected because both freighter and defense vessel types are consistently highlighted as vessels of interest on their website.
+The vessel segmentation was selected because both freighter and defence vessel types are consistently highlighted as vessels of interest on their website.
 This approach also enables a more granular analysis, providing more targeted leads for other Wärtsilä stakeholders to follow up on regarding their efforts and resource allocation.

 ## Table of Contents
 - [Port Prospects](#port-prospects)